 I wonder at that, because we all have experienced injustice.
-The world is not naturally justice, and any bunny would say the same as it was being eaten by a coyote.
+The world is not naturally just and any rabbit would say the same as it was being eaten by a coyote.
 We all have been judged incorrectly, under the law or in society.
-When did I buy into the idea that it all has to be just and if its not I better stand up for myself?
+When did I buy into the idea that it all has to be just and if it's not I better stand up for myself?
 If I don't speak about my personal injustice am I being weak?
-I'm sure that bunny complained and loudly, but if it didn't was the coyote's attack warranted?
+I'm sure that rabbit complained and loudly.
+Would the rabbit's complaints change the outcome?
 It's all so silly when I put it into those terms, but humans are vastly complex and inaccurate creatures.

 Jordan Peterson made a great example: he and Joe Rogan spoke of a UFC fighter who complained about his loss in a fight.
 At the core, no matter what happened during the fight, he lost.
 The feeling, from the fighter's complaint was he was a sore loser.
 If the same fighter took the loss on the chin and asked himself what he could learn from the situation (privately) and bore the loss with honor and dignity, many of us would love him more.
 That is super-human, not simply human.
 Human nature, or that of the larger society, is to blame all things outside themselves.